SvnRev: a utility for Subversion and CVS/RCS

 Using SvnRev with CVS & RCS

 When you use CVS or RCS, SvnRev can extract the revision number and the date from the keywords as well.
 The CVS and RCS system use the same keywords as Subversion, except that they often use $Revision:$ instead of $Rev:$.
 There is no need to enable keyword expansion (per file) with CVS/RCS.
-In contrast to Subversion, keyword expansion is always done on a check-in (or "commit") --there is no need to configure file properties.
+In contrast to Subversion, keyword expansion is always done on a check-in (or “commit”) —there is no need to configure file properties.

 An important feature of Subversion is that it uses a single revision number for a complete project.
 CVS and RCS have a revision number per file.
 The SvnRev utility now has to make up a unique number that represents the revision for the complete set of files.
 SvnRev does this in the same way as the cvs2svn.py script: every commit of a file counts as a new revision of a project.
 In brief, this means that the revision numbers of individual files are accumulated.
 The total is the "project revision" number.

 Unfortunately, this scheme does not allow a simple lookup of all revisions of the source files that are part of a particular project revision.
-That is, if a customer reports a bug related to revision "4351" of the complete application, this application consists of several source files that each have their own revision number --but none of these files will have revision "4351".
+That is, if a customer reports a bug related to revision “4351” of the complete application, this application consists of several source files that each have their own revision number —but none of these files will have revision “4351”.

-One option is to check in the generated svnrev.h file at selected
+One option is to check in the generated svnrev.h

 milestones.
 Alternatively, you can use the revision date as the criterion for

 retrieving an older revision.
-The macro SVN_REVDATE
+The macro SVNREV_DATE

 holds the date of the latest modification in a string format; the macro

-SVN_REVSTAMP also has the date encoded in an
+also has the date encoded in an

 integer, in YYYYMMDD format.